AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-Using the results from the shock finder, Fig.~\ref{fig:mach_projection} shows dissipation-weighted Mach number projections for low-to-high jet powers and at different times, where the projection is performed through a distance of one fifth the box width. \cite{SchaalSpringel15} set a minimum shock number of $\mathcal{M}_{\rm min}=1.3$ when applying the criteria outlined above and our results using this setting are shown in the yellow-orange colour maps.
-Additionally, we attempt to find weaker shocks by running the finder with $\mathcal{M}_{\rm min}=1.1$, as shown by the grey-scale colour maps.
-Finally, the footprint of the jet lobe material is shown by the solid grey contour.
-In general, at early times the jets undergo internal shocks and drive bow shocks, inflating lobes of hot plasma that continue to expand into the ICM.
-As the system evolves, the initially rapid expansion of the lobes slows and the shocks driven into the ICM weaken and broaden into sounds waves.
-At late times, strong shocks are again visible at the end of the bottom lobes as the substructure mentioned previously moves through the ICM and interacts with the bottom lobe.
+Fig.~\ref{fig:mach_projection} shows dissipation-weighted Mach number projections for low-to-high jet powers and at different times.
+Projections are performed through a distance of one-fifth of the box width. \cite{SchaalSpringel15} set a minimum Mach number of $\mathcal{M}_{\rm min}=1.3$ when applying the criteria outlined above and our results using this setting are shown in the yellow-orange colour maps.
+Additionally, we attempt to find weaker shocks using $\mathcal{M}_{\rm min}=1.1$, as shown by the grey-scale colour maps.
+The footprint of the jet lobe material is shown by the solid grey contour.
+At early times the jets undergo internal shocks and drive bow shocks, inflating lobes of hot plasma that continue to expand into the ICM.
+The initial rapid expansion of the lobes slows and shocks driven into the ICM weaken and broaden into sounds waves.
+At late times, strong shocks are again visible at the base of the bottom lobes as the substructure mentioned previously moves through the ICM and interacts with the bottom lobe.

-Comparing the three jet powers, it is clear that as the jet power is increased the quantity and strength of shocks increases, with the low power run showing very few strong shocks at early times only, while the high power jet shows strong shocks throughout the jets' lifetime and even for a short period after the jets switch off.
+As jet power increases the quantity and strength of shocks increases, with the low power jets showing very few strong shocks at early times only, and high power jets showing strong shocks throughout the jets' lifetime and even for a short period after the jets switch off.
 All jet powers show weak shocks, which at later times {\it detach} from the lobes and travel at roughly the local sound speed in all directions, suggesting that the shocks have broadened into sound waves.
-We note that the Mach numbers of shocks driven into the ICM in our simulations are consistent with those observed in real galaxy clusters \citep[e.g.,][]{FabianEtAl06, FormanEtAl07, CrostonEtAl11, SandersEtAl2016, GrahamEtAl08} and that the behaviour found between jet power and shock strength is in agreement with previous simulation work \citep[e.g.,][]{EhlertEtal18}.
+The Mach numbers of shocks driven into the ICM in our simulations are consistent with those observed in real galaxy clusters \citep[e.g.,][]{FabianEtAl06, FormanEtAl07, CrostonEtAl11, SandersEtAl2016, GrahamEtAl08} and the behaviour found between jet power and shock strength is in agreement with other simulations \citep[e.g.,][]{EhlertEtal18}.